marcocesarato/Database-Web-API/README.md

             'dmin' => array('is_admin' => 'on') // Admin bypass all black/whitelists.
 Set NULL for disable
         ),
-        'search' => array('user_id', 'email', 'username'), // Search user by these fields 'check' => array('active' => 1) // Check if the user is active the have the column 'active' with value '1' ),
+        'search' => array('user_id', 'email', 'username'), // Search user by these fields 'check' => array('active' => 1) // Some validation checks.
+In this case if the column 'active' with value '1'.
+Set NULL for disable
+    ),
     'callbacks' => array( // Functions stored in includes/callbacks.php that you can customize.
 Set NULL for disable (readonly)
         'sql_restriction' => 'callback_sql_restriction',